SnowCheetos/AutoMoonBot/README.md

 # Introduction

-*Please note that this project is still super-pre-alpha, so hold your bags for now...*

-[*The Medallion Fund*](https://www.cornell-capital.com/blog/2020/02/medallion-fund-the-ultimate-counterexample.html) is one of the core inspirations for this project.
+[The Medallion Fund](https://www.cornell-capital.com/blog/2020/02/medallion-fund-the-ultimate-counterexample.html) is one of the core inspirations for this project.
 It showed that quantitative trading, when executed perfectly, has enormous potential for success and profit.
-For the duration of the fund's existence, it averaged an astonishing annualized return of **63.3%**, and it didn't have a single negative year, even during the **2000 dot-com bubble** and **2008 financial crisis**.
-This level of success caused many to question the highly controversial [*Efficient Market Hypothesis*](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp), whose definition will squash the hopes and dreams of any u̶n̶e̶m̶p̶l̶o̶y̶e̶d̶ ̶e̶c̶o̶n̶ ̶m̶a̶j̶o̶r̶ traders who aims to beat the market with technical analysis.
+The fund averaged an astonishing annualized return of **63.3%** for its duration, and it didn't have a single negative year, even during the **2000 dot-com bubble** and **2008 financial crisis**.
+This level of success caused many to question the highly controversial [Efficient Market Hypothesis](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp), whose definition will squash the hopes and dreams of any u̶n̶e̶m̶p̶l̶o̶y̶e̶d̶ ̶e̶c̶o̶n̶ ̶m̶a̶j̶o̶r̶ traders who aims to beat the market with technical analysis.

 Fortunately, t̶h̶e̶i̶r̶ ̶p̶a̶r̶e̶n̶t̶s̶ ̶s̶t̶i̶l̶l̶ ̶l̶o̶v̶e̶ ̶t̶h̶e̶m̶ the efficient market hypothesis has been proven wrong on many occasions (*although I question that every time I make a trade*).
 Still, a majority of the funds do not manage to beat the market consistently, not to mention retail investors.
 Point being, it's possible to beat the market, but possible doesn't remotely equate probable in this case.
-Now, I'm no [*Jim Simons*](https://en.wikipedia.org/wiki/Jim_Simons) d̶u̶h̶ (*peace be with him* 🙏🏼), and the Medallion Fund keeps most details of its methodologies confidential, but Jim Simons and others have provided some valuable information to the public, maybe just enough to make m̶e̶ ̶r̶i̶c̶h̶ a difference.
+Now, I'm no [Jim Simons](https://en.wikipedia.org/wiki/Jim_Simons) d̶u̶h̶ (*peace be with him* 🙏🏼), and the Medallion Fund keeps most details of its methodologies confidential, but Jim Simons and others have provided some valuable information to the public, maybe just enough to make m̶e̶ ̶r̶i̶c̶h̶ a difference.
 I have summarized them into four points (*note that a lot of them are my personal interpretations*)

 ### It's Just Math